-As a minimum POPL is committed to comply with all occupational health and safety legislation and other voluntary standards applying to Port of Portland's operations.
+As a minimum, POPL is committed to comply with all occupational health and safety legislation and other voluntary standards applying to POPL's operations.

-Occupational health and safety are both an individual and shared responsibility of all employees, contractors, customers and visitors.
-Acceptance of the following responsibilities is essential to the success of the policy.
+Occupational health and safety is an individual and shared responsibility of all employees, contractors, customers and visitors.
+Acceptance of the following responsibilities is essential to success of the policy.

-MANAGEMENT is responsible for:
+POPL MANAGEMENT is responsible for:

-- Maintaining a healthy and safe workplace; - Integration of occupational health and safety into all aspects of the workplace;

-- Communication about occupational health and safety as an integral component of all aspects of work; - The development, implementation and monitoring of an occupational health and safety program; - Maintaining a risk management process to appropriately control risks in the workplace.
+- Maintaining a healthy and safe workplace. - Integration of occupational health and safety into all aspects of the workplace. - Communication about occupational health and safety as an integral part of work. - The development, implementation and monitoring of an occupational health and safety system. - Maintaining a risk management system to appropriately control risks in the workplace. - Maintaining certified occupational health and safety (OH&S) management systems in accordance with the requirements of AS/NZS ISO 4801:2001 and OHSAS 45001:2018.

-ALL EMPLOYEES are responsible for:
+ALL POPL EMPLOYEES are responsible for:

-- Working in a healthy and safe manner at all times; - Encouraging others to work in a healthy and safe manner; - Co-operating and supporting Management and the Occupational Health and Safety representatives in promoting occupational health and safety in the workplace; - Reporting and addressing unsafe conditions that come to their attention.
+- Working in a healthy and safe manner at all times. - Encouraging others to work in a healthy and safe manner. - Co-operating and supporting POPL Management and the occupational health and safety representatives in promoting occupational health and safety in the workplace. - Reporting and addressing unsafe conditions that come to their attention. - Being fit for work.

-THE ENVIRONMENT HEALTH AND SAFETY (EHS) COMMITTEE will:
+THE POPL ENVIRONMENT HEALTH AND SAFETY (EHS) COMMITTEE will:

-- Work to ensure that occupational health and safety in the workplace is effectively managed; - In conjunction with this policy a series of site rules, procedures, programs and policy statements on specific health and safety matters will be issued.
+- Work to ensure that occupational health and safety in the workplace is effectively managed. - In conjunction with this policy a series of site rules, procedures, programs and policy statements on specific health and safety matters will be issued.